Close

 View the Spec Sheet

 The unique, patent-pending design enables compatibility across a range of input voltages, from 120V to 480V without the use of a step-down transformer.
-Installation is simple and routine testing is made convenient via monthly self-testing function or manual remote control.
-It can also be mounted as high as 40’, while still delivering sufficient light to an area below, making it the perfect emergency solution for high ceiling applications.
+Installation is simple and routine testing is made convenient via a monthly self-testing function or manual remote control.
+It can be mounted as high as 40’ and still deliver sufficient light below.

-• It automatically switches to battery power during a power outage
+• Automatically switches to battery power during outages.

 Emergency Backup Battery